-However, if the .NET, PHP, Perl, Python, Ruby, JavaScript, Node.js or Python Command Line APIs are used, the PDFreactor Web Service is required.
+However, if the clients for PHP, .NET, Python, Ruby, Perl, JavaScript, Node.js, Java (the client, not the library) or the Python Command Line APIs are used, the PDFreactor Web Service is required.

 For details about system requirements and information about the latest changes, please see the readme and changelog files contained within the PDFreactor installation package.